chinjan2395/angular-11.2.14/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+title: 'Suggest an idea for this project'
-title: ''
 labels: enhancement
 assignees: chinjan2395